UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-sequential-diagrams.lagda.md

 A **dependent sequential diagram** over a
-[sequential diagram](synthetic-homotopy-theory.sequential-diagrams.md) `(A, a)` is a [sequence](foundation.dependent-sequences.md) of families of types `B : (n : ℕ) → Aₙ → 𝓤` over the types in the base sequential diagram, equipped with fiberwise maps
+[sequential diagram](synthetic-homotopy-theory.sequential-diagrams.md) `(A, a)` is a [sequence](foundation.dependent-sequences.md) of families of types `B : (n : ℕ) → Aₙ → 𝒰` over the types in the base sequential diagram, equipped with fiberwise maps

 ```text